Stackclash/5e-vault/5. Mechanics/Rules/Variant Rules/Downtime Activity Crafting An Item (XGE).md

 Creating a magic item requires more than just time, effort, and materials.
 It is a long-term process that involves one or more adventures to track down rare materials and the lore needed to create the item.

 Potions of healing and spell scrolls are exceptions to the following rules.
-For more information, see "Brewing Potions of Healing" later in this section and the "Scribing a Spell Scroll" section, below.
+For more information, see "Brewing Potions of Healing" later in this section and the "Scribing a [[5.
+Mechanics/Items/Spell Scroll.md\|Spell Scroll]]" section, below.

 To start with, a character needs a formula for a magic item in order to create it.
 The formula is like a recipe.
 It lists the materials needed and steps required to make the item.